dchhouen/one-click-hugo-cms/site/content/products/_index.md

     alt: Coffee beans
     image: /img/products-grid1.jpg
 testimonials:
-  - author: Elisabeth Kaurismäki
+  - author: Player 1
-    quote: The first time I tried Kaldi’s coffee, I couldn’t even believe that was the same thing I’ve been drinking every morning.
+    quote: The first time I received  Mega Man coaching, I couldn’t even believe same of the awful plays I was doing before.
+I will continue to use Mega Man coaching
   - author: Philipp Trommler
-    quote: Kaldi is the place to go if you want the best quality coffee.
-I love their stance on empowering farmers and transparency.
+    quote: Mega Man  is the place to go if you want the quality coaching lessons .
+I love his ability to share that love of the game with other players and students.
 full_image: /img/products-full-width.jpg
 pricing:
   heading: Monthly subscriptions